rodmoioliveira/myblog/content/blog/takeaways-decomposing-systems-into-modules.md

 establish a common ground on what the process of modularization should do.
 Should simplify the code, improve the comprehensibility of the system, increase flexibility, speed development process, what?
-Sometimes the contenders engage in philosophical disputes about how much things should be put together or separated.
-They are the same thing, they are related things, or they are separated things?
+Sometimes the contenders engage in philosophical disputes about how much the things should be put together or separated.
+They are the same thing, they are related things, or they are separate things?
 Frequently, people have different opinions on that.
-Some people like to spread code across many files as possible.
+Some people like to spread code across as many files as possible.
 Others tend to pile the code into a single file with thousands of lines of code.
 It's quite maddening.

 Hopefully, some bright people wrote good advice on the matter.
 The article [On the Criteria To Be Used in Decomposing Systems into